 - Is there any evidence such as emails, letters, notes or paperwork that can prove you concerns?
 If so you can say what they are, but at this stage of the tribunal process you do not need to provide any evidence.

 - Identify relevant managers or colleagues by their full name and job title.

 3. Details of the protected disclosure.
 Next you need to clearly state that you made a “protected disclosure” and evidence this by providing information to show that the concerns you raised and the way you raised the concerns meet the required legal tests to be a protected disclosure.
 If you made multiple protected disclosures you should number each protected disclosure chronologically.

 A. You should start by stating that you made a protected disclosure and provide information about the disclosure(s):

 - Provide the date and time you made the disclosure

-- Details who you made the disclosure to, where and in what format i.e. written or oral.
-If you raised your concerns in accordance with your organizations whistleblowing or grievance policy, you should state so here.
+- Details of who you made the disclosure to, where and in what format i.e. written or oral.
+If you raised your concerns in accordance with your organisation’s whistleblowing or grievance policy, you should state so here.

 - You should provide as much detail as possible about the information you disclosed.
-Be specific, don’t just say that you disclosed health and safety breaches, say exactly what the health and safety breaches you disclosed where.
+Be specific, don’t just say that you disclosed health and safety breaches, say exactly what the health and safety breaches you disclosed were.